 Freedom Summer was built on years of earlier work by thousands of Blacks, connected through their churches, who lived in Mississippi.
 The project was organized by the Council of Federated Organizations (COFO), a coalition of the Mississippi branches of the four major civil rights organizations (SNCC, CORE, NAACP, and SCLC).
 Most of the impetus, leadership, and financing for the Summer Project came from the SNCC.
 In 1963, SNCC organized a mock "Freedom Vote" designed to demonstrate the will of Black Mississippians to vote, if not impeded by terror and intimidation.

 Also, in 1963, volunteers set up polling places in Black churches and business establishments across Mississippi.
 After registering on a simple registration form, voters would select candidates to run in the following year's election.
-Candidates included Rev. Edwin King of Tougaloo College and Aaron Henry, from Clarksdale, Mississippi.
-Local civil rights workers and volunteers, along with students from northern and western universities, organized and implemented the mock election, in which tens of thousands voted.
+Candidates included Rev. Edwin King of Tougaloo College and Aaron Henry from Clarksdale, Mississippi.
+Local civil rights workers, volunteers, and students from northern and western universities organized and implemented the mock election, in which tens of thousands voted.
 More than 1,000 out-of-state volunteers participated in Freedom Summer alongside thousands of Black Mississippians.
 Volunteers were the brightest of their generation, who came from the best universities from the biggest states, mostly from cities in the North (e.g., Chicago, New York City, Detroit, Cleveland, etc., and West, Berkeley, Los Angeles, Portland, Seattle, etc., usually were rich, 90 percent were white.

-Though SNCC's committee agreed to recruit only one hundred white students for the project in December 1963, white civil rights leaders such as Allard Lowenstein went on and recruited a much larger number of white volunteers, to bring more attention.
+Though SNCC's committee agreed to recruit only one hundred white students for the project in December 1963, white civil rights leaders such as Allard Lowenstein recruited many white volunteers to bring more attention.
 Two one-week orientation sessions for the volunteers were held at Western College for Women in Oxford, Ohio (now part of Miami University), from June 14 to June 27, after Berea College backed out of hosting the sessions due to alumni pressure against it.

 Organizers focused on Mississippi because it had the lowest percentage of any state in the country of Blacks registered to vote, and they constituted more than one-third of the population.
 In 1962 only 6.7% of eligible Black voters were registered.
-Southern states had effectively disenfranchised most Blacks and many poor whites from 1890 to 1910 bypassing state constitutions, amendments, and other laws that imposed burdens on voter registration: charging poll taxes, requiring literacy tests administered subjectively by white registrars, making residency requirements more difficult, as well as elaborate record-keeping to document required items.
+Southern states had effectively disenfranchised most Blacks and many poor whites from 1890 to 1910, bypassing state constitutions, amendments, and other laws that imposed burdens on voter registration: charging poll taxes, requiring literacy tests administered subjectively by white registrars, making residency requirements more difficult, as well as elaborate record-keeping to document required items.
 They maintained this exclusion of Blacks from politics well into the 1960s, which extended to excluding them from juries and imposing Jim Crow segregation laws for public facilities.
-Most of these methods survived US Supreme Court challenges and, if overruled, states had quickly developed new ways to exclude Blacks, such as the use of grandfather clauses and white primaries.
+Most of these methods survived US Supreme Court challenges, and if overruled, states quickly developed new ways to exclude Blacks, such as using grandfather clauses and white primaries.

-In some cases, would-be voters were harassed economically, as well as by physical assault.
+In some cases, would-be voters were harassed economically and by physical assault.
 Lynchings had been high at the turn of the century and continued for years.
-During the ten weeks of Freedom Summer, a number of other organizations provided support for the COFO Summer Project.
-More than 100 volunteer doctors, nurses, psychologists, medical students, and other medical professionals from the Medical Committee for Human Rights (MCHR) provided emergency care for volunteers and local activists taught health education classes and advocated improvements in Mississippi's segregated health system.
-Volunteer lawyers from the NAACP Legal Defense Fund Inc ("Ink Fund"), National Lawyers Guild, Lawyer's Constitutional Defense Committee (LCDC) an arm of the ACLU, and the Lawyers' Committee for Civil Rights Under Law (LCCR) provided free legal services handling arrests, freedom of speech, voter registration and other matters.
+During the ten weeks of Freedom Summer, several other organizations supported the COFO Summer Project.
+More than 100 volunteer doctors, nurses, psychologists, medical students, and other medical professionals from the Medical Committee for Human Rights (MCHR) provided emergency care for volunteers.
+Local activists taught health education classes and advocated improvements in Mississippi's segregated health system.
+Volunteer lawyers from the NAACP Legal Defense Fund Inc ("Ink Fund"), National Lawyers Guild, Lawyer's Constitutional Defense Committee (LCDC), an arm of the ACLU, and the Lawyers' Committee for Civil Rights Under Law (LCCR) provided free legal services handling arrests, freedom of speech, voter registration and other matters.

 The Commission on Religion and Race (CORR), part of the National Council of Churches (NCC), brought Christian and Jewish clergy and divinity students to Mississippi to support the work.
-In addition to offering traditional religious support to volunteers and activists, the ministers and rabbis engaged in voting rights protests at courthouses, recruited voter applicants and accompanied them to register, taught in Freedom Schools, and performed office and other support functions.
-Bob Moses, SNCC field secretary and co-director of COFO, directed the summer project.
+In addition to offering traditional religious support to volunteers and activists, the ministers and rabbis engaged in voting rights protests at courthouses, recruited voter applicants, and accompanied them to register, taught in Freedom Schools, and performed office and other support functions.
+Bob Moses directed the summer project.